G-DalRi/PII-Hunter/README.md

 # Features
 * Email detection: Scans for common email formats in HTTP responses.
-* Valid CPF detection: Uses Brazil’s CPF validation algorithm to find and verify CPF numbers.
+* Valid CPF detection: Uses Brazil’s CPF validation algorithm to find and verify CPF numbers in the format xxx.xxx.xxx-xx.
 * Credit card detection: Identifies and validates credit card numbers using the Luhn algorithm.
 * Phone number detection: Finds Brazilian phone numbers in the format (xx) xxxxxxxxx.
 * Date of birth detection: Searches for dates in the format dd/mm/yyyy.